Fitness center owners: There are advantages working out at a gym as opposed to exercising at home

 He said people sometimes get unmotivated to workout at home.

 “It’s the same thing over and over again.
 We also have more options.
-In a 9,000-square-foot facility with commercial-grade equipment that is properly maintained by a gym equipment servicing company, we’re going to have more options than the average person would have in a garage gym.”
-Crippen said.
+In a 9,000-square-foot facility with commercial grade equipment, we’re going to have more options than the average person would have in a garage gym,” Crippen said.

 Despite the decrease in gym membership, LaFountain said All-American Fitness still generated half of its normal sales during the pandemic, and many members already renewed their memberships one to two years in advance to help keep the fitness business afloat.

-Even during the midst of the coronavirus pandemic, where isolation, wearing an N95 mask or a project hazel razer face mask, and social distancing have become the new norm, All-American members preferred attending fitness classes in person than doing it virtually.
+Even during the midst of the coronavirus pandemic, where isolation, wearing a mask, and social distancing have become the new norm, All-American members preferred attending fitness classes in person than doing it virtually.

 “Since we’re primarily a personal training center,” LaFountain said,“our clients prefer ‘in person’ training.
 They have regularly scheduled time and receive hands-on instructions from a certified personal trainer.
 The majority of members cannot afford nor have the space to house the type of equipment we have at our center.”